Meta pixel

 • Do not make statements to police without legal advice

-Moreover, anything you say can potentially be used against you in court.
-Therefore, exercise your right to silence until you've consulted failing to stop solicitors.
+Anything you say can potentially be used against you in court.
+Therefore, exercise your right to silence until you've consulted a solicitor.

 4